-At December 31, 2020, we were operating three drilling rigs in the Delaware Basin, and we expect to operate three rigs in the Delaware Basin during most of the first quarter of 2021.
-We expect to add a fourth rig in March 2021 and to operate four rigs in the Delaware Basin throughout the remainder of 2021.
-Two of these operated rigs are expected to operate full-time in the Stateline asset area.
-The other two rigs are expected to operate in certain of our other asset areas, including the Greater Stebbins Area, the Wolf asset area, the Ranger asset area and the Rodney Robinson leasehold in the western portion of the Antelope Ridge asset area.
-We have built significant optionality into our drilling program, which allowed us to decrease the number of rigs in 2020 from six to three within a few months and should generally allow us to increase or decrease the number of rigs we operate as necessary based on changing commodity prices and other factors.
-We are also planning to participate in non-operated wells in the Delaware Basin as these opportunities arise in 2021.
+At December 31, 2021, we were operating five drilling rigs in the Delaware Basin.
+At February 22, 2022, we had contracted a sixth drilling rig to begin drilling operations on recently acquired acreage in the western portion of our Ranger asset area in Lea County, New Mexico.
+We expect to operate six drilling rigs across our various Delaware Basin asset areas throughout the remainder of 2022, but these six drilling rigs are expected to have an increased focus on our Rustler Breaks, Antelope Ridge and Ranger asset areas in 2022, as compared to 2021.
+We have built significant optionality into our drilling program, which should generally allow us to decrease or increase the number of rigs we operate as necessary based on changing commodity prices and other factors.
+We are also planning to participate in non-operated wells in the Delaware Basin as these opportunities arise in 2022.